Understanding Ramadan

 You might have friends, colleagues, and clients who are welcoming the month of Ramadan, the most sacred month of the year on the Islamic calendar.

-We’ve put together a few commonly asked questions about this holy month.
+We’ve put together a detailed guide to help answer commonly asked questions about this holy month.

 What is Ramadan?

 Ramadan is the ninth month of the Islamic lunar calendar.
-It is believed to be the month when God revealed the first verses of the Quran, Islam’s sacred text, to the Prophet Muhammad.
+It is the month when God revealed the first verses of the Quran, Islam’s sacred text, to the Prophet Muhammad.
+This month holds deep spiritual significance and is regarded as a period of heightened devotion, self-discipline, and worship.

-Fasting in Ramadan is one of the five pillars of Islam.
+Fasting during Ramadan is one of the Five Pillars of Islam, making it a fundamental aspect of Islamic practice.
 The 1.8 billion Muslims around the world observe this holy month with fasting, reflection, devotion, generosity, and sacrifice.
+The fast extends from dawn until sunset each day and requires abstinence not only from food and drink but also from negative behaviors such as gossip, anger, and dishonesty.

 What is Ramadan about?